tusharkasturi1999/stackAndQueue/README.md

-# stackAndQueue: This repo consists of Stack and Queue implimentation using linkedlist.java which is defined in my repository 'linkedList'
+# stackAndQueue: This repo consists of Stack and Queue implementation using linkedlist.java which is defined in my repository 'linkedList'